zurawiki/gptcommit/README.md

 - The settings as read from the repo clone at `$GIT_ROOT/.git/gptcommit.toml`.
 - Environment variables starting with `GPTCOMMIT__*`.

+See all the config options available with `gptcommit config keys`.

 ### Set your OpenAI API key

 Persist your OpenAI key